-When Nokia’s ex-CEO (may he rest in peace) announced in 2009 that his company would now focus on selling where can i buy Clomiphene over the counter mobile solutions (i.e. devices and services) as opposed to orlistat mail order manufactured products (i.e. device only), this only highlighted an established trend that eventually allowed more players to enter the market (since developing a software is relatively cheaper and less painful than prototyping a new hardware).
+When Nokia’s ex-CEO (may he rest in peace) announced in 2009 that his company would now focus on selling check that mobile solutions (i.e. devices and services) as opposed to manufactured products (i.e. device only), this only highlighted an established trend that eventually allowed more players to enter the market (since developing a software is relatively cheaper and less painful than prototyping a new hardware).
 That is in that context that operators such as Orange or O2 started to launch their own mobile services and to preload it on the devices they were selling, sidelining the manufacturers’ offering.

 The power to dictate the rules has switched from the manufacturer to the operator, in a context where both of them are trying to sell mobile services that have the same consumer benefits.
 So why do we persist on doubling up?
 How does Nokia justify its Ovi Music marketing budget in the UK, where Orange (one of its main distributors) will sell Nokia devices with Orange Monkey?
 Why don’t the 2 players work hand in hand to develop common platforms that would be even more compelling and less confusing for consumers?

 Mind you, these assumptions aren’t a rule of thumb.
 A great software such as the successful Ovi Maps proved that the manufacturer can overturn the market’s standards and allow consumers to download the service they wish to use.
 Another exception is the Apple iPhone that managed to rely on strong brand equity to reverse the trend and dictate its rules to operators (exclusive/ selective distribution, exclusive use of Apple services, share of revenues etc…).